SafeExamBrowser/seb-server/docs/overview.rst

 administrator users that has the privileges to maintain user accounts.
 Currently there is no possibility to register with a third party account and/or single sign on.

-SEB Server is written in Java and uses Docker for installation and setup.
+SEB Server is written mainly in Java and uses Docker for installation and setup.
 For more information about the architecture and installation, please go to `SEB Server Installation Guide <https://seb-server-setup.readthedocs.io/en/latest/overview.html>`_

 The key features of SEB Server are: